monikastrah/431-2020/classes/class05/README.md

 2. Detailed instructions for downloading individual .csv or .Rmd files using various browser and operating system combinations are now found [here on our Data and Code page](https://github.com/THOMASELOVE/431-data/blob/master/README.md#detailed-steps-for-downloading-individual-csv-or-rmd-files-from-github).
 3. I corrected some typographical errors in [Lab 02](https://github.com/THOMASELOVE/431-2020/blob/master/labs/lab02/lab02.md).
 I would be surprised if this changes any of your responses if you've already worked on the Lab.
 Lab 02 submission will open today (2020-09-08) on Canvas.
 4. [Lab 03](https://github.com/THOMASELOVE/431-2020/blob/master/labs/lab03/lab03.md) is now available.
+5. I encourage you to adjust your email setting for the class on [Piazza] if the messages become overwhelming.
+If you click on the gear at the top right of any Piazza screen, then select Account Settings and scroll down to Class & Email Settings, you can edit your email notifications.
+The Daily Digest is a good option for new Questions or Notes from my perspective, although I recommend Real Time for updates to Questions or Notes you follow.

 ## What Should I Be Working On?